 - Applicant demonstrates access to the target group(s) of the proposed project (Facebook and/or Vkontakte groups, mailing lists, regular off-line meetings, etc.);

-- No less than 50% of organization’s staff and/or members/board members are people who belong to LGBTQ-community.
+- Not less than 50% of organization’s staff and/or members/board members are people who belong to LGBTQ community.

 STAGES OF THE CALL FOR PROPOSALS

-The overall timeframe of the Call is from 28 May to 31 August 2018.
-The Call will be conducted in three stages.
+The Call is conducted from 28 May to 31 July 2019 in three stages:

-ECOM will screen all applications for meeting technical requirements.
-Only applications with the full set of supporting documents will be considered further.
+ECOM will screen all applications for meeting the technical requirements.
+Only applications with the full set of supporting documents will be considered for further review.

-July-August 2018 – announcement of results and detailed negotiations on contract terms will be conducted: contract terms, work plan and budget for the grant recipients, contract signing.
+July 2019 – announcement of results and detailed negotiations on sub-grant terms will be conducted: contract terms, work plan and budget for the sub-recipients, sub-grant agreement signing.

 HOW TO APPLY

-For those willing to participate in this Call for Proposals a webinar will be conducted.
-During the webinar consultations on the application process and the content of the small grants programme will be provided.
-The webinar will take place on 13 June 2018, 11:00 EET.
-If you wish to participate in the webinar, kindly inform ECOM Program Officer, Erika Tšerkašina, by 11 June 2018, 23:59 EET at firstname.lastname@example.org.
+ECOM will conduct a webinar for potential applicants willing to participate in this Call for Proposals.
+During the webinar, consultations on the application process and the content of the small grants program will be provided.
+The webinar will take place on 5 June 2019, 11:00 EET.
+If you wish to participate in the webinar, kindly inform Yuri Yoursky, ECOM Human Rights and Legal Issues Officer, by 3 June 2019, 23:59 EET at firstname.lastname@example.org.

-Proposals must be submitted in English or Russian via https://ru.surveymonkey.com/r/smallgrants2018.
-“Project Timeframe” and “Project Budget” templates are available in annexes below.
+Proposals must be submitted in English or Russian via https://ecom.ngo/smallgrants19/.